solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 #### Primary rotation

-Starts with block that have N-1 or fewer roots of (A1, b1) and will transition to (a1, B1) at the Nth block.
+Starts with block that have N-1 or fewer roots of (a1, B1) and will transition to (A1, b1) at the Nth block.

 Roots must contain BOTH, **primary** and **secondary** subcommittee 2/3+ votes.

-Block producers will follow A1 fork weight for any blocks proposed with N-1 roots.
+Block producers will follow B1, fork weight for any blocks proposed with N-1 roots.

-For any forks with N-1 roots, b1 may use A1's votes to switch forks.
+For any forks with N-1 roots, a1 may use **primary**'s (B1) votes
+to switch forks, if 2/3+ of **primary** has voted on a fork.

-On blocks with N roots, block producers will follow B1s votes, and on those blocks the network is in the **secondary rotation** phase.
+On blocks with N roots, block producers will follow A1s votes, and on those blocks the network is in the **secondary rotation** phase.

+#### Primary rotation liveness

+On the N-1 block, both a1 and B1 must root another block.
+If a1 had diverged and is on a separate fork form B1, it may use B1's 2/3+ votes to switch away to B1's heaviest fork.

 #### Secondary rotation

-Starts with block that have N-1 or fewer roots of (a1, B1) and will transition to (a2, B1) at the Nth block
+Starts with block that have N-1 or fewer roots of (A1, b1) and will transition to (A1, b2) at the Nth block

-Block producers will follow B1 fork weight for any blocks proposed with N-1 roots or N roots.
+Block producers will follow **primary** (A1) fork weight for any blocks proposed with N-1 roots or N roots.

-Roots may contain ONLY **primary** subcommittee 2/3+ votes.
+Roots may contain ONLY **primary** subcommittee (A1) 2/3+ votes.

+In secondary rotation, b1 may diverge from A1, so it is not necessary to allow b1 to use any of A1's votes for switching proofs.

-On the Nth block, the network is in **secondary rotatin** phase.
+On the Nth block, the network is in **primary rotation** phase and (b2) is the new secondary.

+#### Secondary rotation liveness

+On the N-1 block, only A1 needs to root another block for the network to move into **primary rotation** phase.
+As long as A1 nodes are not faulty with respect to lockouts, and block producers follow A1's fork weight this will eventually occur.

 ### Optimistically Confirmed Safety

-In the **primary rotation** phase, BOTH **primary** and **secondary** must have 2/3+ votes on the same block.
+In the **primary rotation** phase, BOTH **primary** and **secondary** must have 2/3+ votes on the same fork.

-In the **secondary rotation** phase, ONLY **primary** needs to show 2/3+ votes on the same block.
+In the **secondary rotation** phase, ONLY **primary** needs to show 2/3+ votes on the same fork.